 Like with most cryptocurrency wallets, there are many important acts and things to take note of.
 Binance as the leading exchange and its products that are available will certainly have lots of important things to know as well.
 Here are the top 5 things that you should know about Binance Chain:

 - Binance Chain was created after moving from Ethereum-Most cryptocurrencies started their journey on the Ethereum blockchain and further migrated to a main network or mainnet for short.
-Binance Coin was originally on the Ethereum blockchain network but migrated to its chain upon the creation of Binance Chain and Binance Decentralized Exchange (DEX).
+BNB was originally on the Ethereum blockchain network but migrated to its chain upon the creation of Binance Chain and Binance Decentralized Exchange (DEX).

 - Binance Chain is different from Binance Smart Chain-Since launch, there seems to be some confusion about Binance Chain and Binance Smart Chain.
 Nonetheless, Binance Chain can be viewed as a network that allows the trading between tokens on the Binance DEX.
 Binance Smart Chain, however, is a bridge that extends the capabilities of Binance Chain, which utilizes Ethereum's Virtual Machine (EVM).

 - Binance Chain is decentralized-Binance Chain is a decentralized network that works on the order book system.
 Therefore, if you should put in order to sell 10 BNBs (BNB), you will be able to sell that only if another user puts in order to purchase 10 or fewer BNBs (BNB).

 - Tokens that are listed on Binance Chain are not necessarily on Binance Exchange-Another misunderstanding in the space is that there is no end for Binance Chain and Binance DEX.
 However, this is not true since tokens that are listed on Binance Chain are not necessarily on Binance DEX vice versa.
 Developers can build on Binance Chain and list tokens on the DEX.